open-reaction-database/ord-schema/docs/schema.md

 details. `ReactionObservation`s describe timestamped text and image observations. `ReactionWorkup`s define a sequence of workup actions (e.g., quenches, separations) prior to analysis. `ReactionOutcome`s define timestamped analyses, analytical data, and observed/desired products.
-Finally, the `ReactionProvenance` records additional metadata including who performed the experiment and where.
+The `ReactionProvenance` records additional metadata including who performed the experiment and where.
+Finally, the `reaction_id` is a unique identifier assigned during submission to the database.

 ```eval_rst
 ..
 IMPORTANT::